Airports and opportunities vs. The Block

 Loading

 Remember The Name Game – that song from the Sixties that had those crazy lyrics: Shirley!
 Shirley, Shirley/ Bo-ber-ley, bo-na-na fanna/ Fo-fer-ley. fee fi mo-mer-ley, Shirley!
 Not the most intellectual lyrics of the era, I admit, but not forgotten and clearly suitable for local tastes.
 In Collingwood town hall, for example, they even sing their own version, The Blame Game: Bloggers!
 Bloggers!
 Bloggers!
 Bo-ba-loggers, bo-na-na fanna Fo-fer-loggers fee fi mo-mer-loggers, Bloggers!
 And so on.
-It’s part of the “not my fault” mindset that infuses The … click below for more ↓
+It’s part of the “not my fault” mindset that infuses The Block and the administration this term: blame everyone else for the mess you made yourself. … click below for more ↓

 Back to Top